Increasing golf driver distance is something that all golfers want to achieve.

 Firstly, if you are looking to increase driver distance then it is imperative to have the basics in place to hit long shots with your driver.
 As with many aspects of golf it all comes back to the swing.
 This is the case again when looking at driver distance.

 By having a focus on hitting the ball in the sweet spot you can be sure that you are hitting clean shots that have the optimum opportunity to travel far.
+It will also increase your chances of hitting the driver straight.

 Driver Distance Tip #2: Increase Your Club Speed